 Liquid waste sampling and preparation

-- Place a 10- to 12-ounce sample in a pint-sized plastic bottle.
+- Place sample in a 12-ounce plastic bottle.
+Used water or soda bottles are acceptable but should not be washed with detergent.
 Glass is not acceptable because it is breakable and may contain contaminants.

 - Seal tightly.

-- Label sample containers to match the sample identifier (ID) included on the Waste Sample Information form.
+- Label the sample containers to match the sample identifier (ID) included on the Sample Information Form.